-The 30 target dialogues were mixed with 30 filler dialogues with the same A-B structure, containing no partial interrogative and no variation in formality.
+The 30 target dialogues were mixed with 30 filler dialogues with the same A-B structure, containing no wh- interrogative and no variation in formality.
+We opted for a 1:1 ratio for fillers and target items to not lengthen the experiment and to avoid satiation effects.
 After 3 practice items, the 60 items were presented in a Latin square design with full randomization.
-The experiment took place on the Internet via the IbexFarm platform (Drummond, 2016).
-After a short introduction of the participants' rights, a description of the procedure and a short questionnaire about their linguistic profile, explicit consent was required to move along.
-Then, participants were presented with the 63 (practice + target + filler) items.
-Below each sentence, participants rate the acceptability of the B-sentence on a 0-10 numeric scale.
-Acceptability was here broadly defined as both the general understandability of the sentence and its well-formedness given the short context provided.
+The experiment was carried out on the Internet via the IbexFarm platform (Drummond, 2016).
+After a short introduction of the participants' rights, a description of the procedure, and a short questionnaire about their linguistic profile, explicit consent was required to proceed.
+The participants were then presented with the 63 (practice + target + filler) items.
+Below each sentence, participants rated the acceptability of the B-sentence on a 0-10 numeric scale with each point materialized in a numbered box (0-1-2..8-9-10).
+Acceptability was here defined as both the general understandability of the sentence and its well-formedness given the short context provided.
 Once a participant clicked on the scale or entered a digit on their keyboard, the next item was presented.
-There was no time limit set, and the whole experiment was estimated to take roughly 15 minutes.
-Participants were informed that there was no good or bad decision, and that we were only interested in their intuitions.
+There was no time limit set for each trial, and the whole experiment was estimated to take roughly 15 minutes.
+Participants were informed that there was no good or bad decision and that we were only interested in their intuitions.